AhmedGomaa15/SuperHero-Api/README.md

 # SuperHero API 🦸♂️

 A RESTful API built with **.NET 8** and **Entity Framework Core** to manage superhero data.
-Supports CRUD operations and uses SQL Server for database storage.
+It supports CRUD operations and uses an SQL server for database storage.

 ## Features ✨
 - **CRUD Operations**: Create, Read, Update, and Delete superheroes.